 Rather than focusing on the “big ticket” renovations mentioned above, focus on ones that are somewhat subtle, but offer much more value.
 Keep reading to learn what these are.

 1. Think Safety First

-While the luxury additions, such as new flooring and granite or quartz countertops may look amazing, new home buyers are usually going to be more concerned about how secure the home is.
-For example, buying a new, reinforced steel door will only cost you a few hundred dollars, but when you are ready to sell, you will make back almost 100 per cent of that investment.
+While the luxury additions, such as new flooring and granite or quartz countertops may look amazing, new apartment buyers are usually going to be more concerned about how secure the apartment is.
+For example, buying a new, reinforced steel door will only cost you a few hundred dollars, but when you are ready to sell, you will make back almost 100 percent of that investment.

-Additionally, purchasing new garage doors in Perth, which may cost around $800, can result in you having an 85 per cent return on your investment.
-These types of changes are not only going to add more security to your home now, while you are living there, but also make a great impression on potential buyers.
+Additionally, purchasing new garage doors in Perth, which may cost around $800, can result in you having an 85 percent return on your investment.
+These types of changes are not only going to add more security to your apartment now, while you are living there, but also make a great impression on potential buyers.